Ruegen/angular-proj-challenge/readme.md

 There's a lot to read through that so it will a bit more time to fully work through all the guide.

-It recommended router-ui so I did the same.
+It recommended router-ui so I used it.

 Happy to rebuild this with tests and git flow on request.